Module

 Standalone

-- Perfect if your conference already has accepted talks and just needs a program.
+• Perfect if you already have accepted talks and just need a program.

 Integrated